DanielC04/multi_threaded_fluid_simulation/README.md

 # Fluid Simulation Project

-This project is a fluid simulation built using Typescript.
+This project is an extension of my previous fluid simulation, this time using spatial hashing and web-workers for better performance - work in progress!!!

 ## Features
 - Real-time fluid dynamics simulation